 Rising Damp or Condensation – Busting the Rising Damp Myth

-Important Questions and Answers on Condensation
+Essential Questions and Answers on Condensation

 Question – Wet walls below 1 Mtr.
 Is this Condensation or Rising dampness?